Maguire Meservey College of Health & Human Services

 - To prepare students to contribute to and utilize the knowledge base of their respective disciplines while recognizing the mutually interactive nature of this knowledge, especially as it applies to human concerns.

-- To stimulate students’ ability to critically analyze social problems and issues facing both the nation and the broader global society and to prepare them to evaluate professional and organizational responses.
+- To stimulate students’ ability to critically analyze social problems and issues facing both the nation and the broader global society and prepare them to evaluate professional and organizational responses.

 - To instill in students an understanding of the ethical standards of each discipline and to foster ethical decision-making and professional behavior.